mongodb/docs/source/includes/qe-tutorials/node/README.md

 - Automatic Encryption Shared Library version 7.0 or later
 - Node.js
 - npm
-- [direnv](https://direnv.net/docs/installation.html) to assign your KMS
-  credentials to environment variables.

 For more information on installation requirements for QE, see [Installation Requirements](https://www.mongodb.com/docs/manual/core/queryable-encryption/install/#std-label-qe-install).

 ## Configure Your Environment

-1. Copy the `envrc_template` file in the root of the project directory to a file named `.envrc`.
+1. Copy the `env_template` file in the root of the project directory to a file named `.env`.

-1. Replace the placeholder values in the ``.envrc`` file with your own credentials.
+1. Replace the placeholder values in the `.env` file with your own credentials.

 1. Start a MongoDB replica set with three nodes.